KushBlazingJudah/slpm/README.md

 ## Why?
 A long time ago, I wrote a package manager in POSIX sh.
 It wasn't great, no, but it worked.
-And now I want to do it right.
+And now I want to do it right, or better in some way.

+Currently, the only real motivation to even writing this is just to say that I wrote another package manager in shellscript, and maybe eventually an LFS system once I port enough packages and find the time to compile it.

+It probably won't replace my main setup (Gentoo) but if it becomes feasible I would consider it.
+It would take a while though.

 ## How to set it up
 `slpm` is still in a quite early stage but can be set up somewhat by creating a